maxmcc/rust-jvm/README.md

 final project for [CIS 198](//cis198-2016s.github.io) at the University of Pennsylvania in spring 2016.

-Please note that because this project was completed for a course, it **not** under active development.
-The code and documentation in this repository is provided as-is, and we will not be providing support beyond what already exists here.
+Please note that because this project was completed for a course, it is **not** under active development.
+The code and documentation in this repository is available as-is, and we will not be providing support beyond what already exists here.

 ## About